-About a month ago, when Sean proposed the idea of us hosting the gathering at bread&cup, I thought back to the memorable experience I had traveling in
+About a month ago, when Sean proposed the idea of us hosting the gathering at bread&cup, I thought back to the memorable experience I had traveling in Africa years ago.
+Since I was familiar with some of the common foods in Eastern Africa, I decided to put a menu together based on my recollection.
+With a little help from the Internet, we had a set of five choices to create.

 The idea behind the name of bread&cup is based on joining the simplest of food with the simplest of drink.
 Every culture has its bread in some shape or form, made from an available grain indigenous to its region, and is typically straightforward to create, enjoyable to eat, and easy to pass on the knowledge of its creation to the next generation.